dilevin/CSC2504-Physics-Based-Animation/README.md

 | Reviewers |3| You've made it to the big time, and the fate of computer graphics rests in your hand.
 Fill out the SIGGRAPH review form for this paper, decide whether the paper should be accepted or rejected and prepare to make the final decision, with your fellow reviewers, in class. |

 ### Project Sessions
 Project sessions will involve discussing project progress, current problems and potential solutions.
-Each week, all project groups will present 5 minute summary of their project which will reiterate the **project goal**, discuss **current progress**, outline **next steps** and highlight  **technical problems** and **solutions**.
+Each week, all project groups will present a 5 minute summary of their project which will reiterate the **project goal**, discuss **current progress**, outline **next steps** and highlight  **technical problems** and **solutions**.

-Final submission is a SIGGRAPH short paper 2 page extended abstract + 5 minute SIGGRAPH style submission video

 ## Project Details
-Projects are group projects, must fit into one of the "grand challenges" below.
+Projects will be done in groups and must fit into one of the "grand challenges" below.
 Week 7 will be the *pitch day* for projects.
-Each student will be allowed to pitch there project idea.
+Each student will be allowed to pitch a project idea.
 All students will submit a ranked list of projects they would like to work on, and from this list, I will create a number of 3-5 person groups for the most popular projects.

-The goal of projects will be to produce a micro-SIGGRAPH submission comprised of a **two (2) page** extended abstract and **five (5) minute** video.
+**Deliverable:**  a micro-SIGGRAPH submission comprised of a **two (2) page** extended abstract and **five (5) minute** submission style video.

 **Due Date:** December 18th, 11:59pm